Latitude horizontal or vertical? Definition & Important Latitudes

 Latitude is an imaginary circles running horizontally from east to west on a globe.

 These imaginary circles are parallel to each other, so they are also called Parallels of Latitude.
-We measure latitudes in the unit degree (o).
+We measure latitudes in the unit degrees (o).

 Equator